Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: Stability analysis

 \subsection{Epsilon embedding property}

 The stability analysis in~\cref{stability} holds if $\bTheta$ satisfies the $\varepsilon$-embedding property for $\bhQ$ and $\bhW$.
 In this section we analyze this property.

 We consider the case when $\bhW$ and $\bTheta$ are independent of each other.
-Then, if $\bTheta$ is $(\varepsilon, \delta, m)$ oblivious $\ell_2$-subspace embedding, it satisfies the $\varepsilon$-embedding property for $\bhW$ with high probability.
-Below, we show that{,} in this case $\bTheta$ will also satisfy {an} $\varepsilon$-embedding property for $\bhQ$ with moderately increased value of $\varepsilon$.
-This result is basically a restatement of~\cite[Proposition 3.5]{balabanov2021randomizedGS} proven for the single-vector RGS algorithm. \begin{proposition} Consider~\cref{alg:RBGS} with a backward-stable solver satisfying~\cref{thm:asssolver} and
+Then, if $\bTheta$ is {a} $(\varepsilon, \delta, m)$ oblivious $\ell_2$-subspace embedding, it satisfies the $\varepsilon$-embedding property for $\bhW$ with high probability.
+Below, we show that{,} in this case $\bTheta$ will also satisfy {the} $\varepsilon$-embedding property for $\bhQ$ with moderately increased value of $\varepsilon$.
+This result is basically the RBGS counterpart of~\parencite[Proposition 3.6]{balabanov2021randomizedGS}. \begin{proposition} Consider~\cref{alg:RBGS} with a backward-stable solver satisfying~\cref{thm:asssolver},